 We turn to follow her.

 I like Jack’s place.
-It’s simple, straight forward.
-A lot like the man himself.
-The kitchen is small, but tidy.
-With a center island that has barstools conveniently tucked beneath it, it also doubles as the dining area.
+It’s simple, straight forward, a lot like the man himself.
+The kitchen is small, but tidy, and with a center island with barstools conveniently tucked beneath it, it also doubles as the dining area.
 The living room, a little larger, is dominated by a fireplace made of river rock instead of the traditional brick, with rustic, comfortable armchairs and a couch spread out around it.
 Down the hallway is a bedroom, a home office, and a bathroom.
-Upstairs are two more bedrooms, as sparsely decorated as the rest.
+Upstairs are two more bedrooms, tucked under the rafters, as sparsely decorated as the rest.
 I don’t even think the man owns a television.

 I haven’t had a good friend outside of football-related circles in a while.
 When I was a kid, I was able to hit it off with almost everyone I met.
-I was a good read of people.
+I could read people pretty well.
 I was easy going, quick to trust, and even quicker to forgive.
 Now I’m not good with strangers.
 It’s the lack of trust.
 Or so I tell myself.
 Because that’s what I hope it is.

 Deep down, I’m afraid it’s something else.
 I don’t doubt that I have some level of TBI, regardless of that ‘inconclusive’ MRI I had after Zach died.
 I’ve had concussions.
 I’ve run head and shoulder first into dudes my size or bigger for well over a decade, and had them hit me in return.
 Just like my brother.

-Ella sinks into the armchair on the far side of the room, and the dog trailing her, Fred, jumps up into her lap like a large puppy and proceeds to pace in circles as he tries to find the right spot to lay down in.
+Ella sinks into the armchair on the far side of the room.
+The dog trailing her, Fred, jumps up into her lap like a large puppy and proceeds to pace in circles as he tries to find the right spot to lay down in.
 As a consequence, he nails her in the side of her face with his tail at every turn.